Geometry of $1$-codimensional measures in Heisenberg groups: Preliminaries

 \begin{osservazione} The stratification of zeros of holomorphic functions is the tool used by B. Kirchheim and D. Preiss in \cite{Kirchheim2002UniformilySpaces} and later by V. Chousionis and J.Tyson in \cite{Chousionis2015MarstrandsGroup} to prove Marstrand's theorem in the Euclidean spaces and in the Heisenberg groups, respectively.
-It is easy to see that the same argument yields Marstrand's theorem for any Carnot group endowed with a polynomial norm. \end{osservazione}
+It is easy to see that the same argument yields Marstrand's theorem in any homogeneous group endowed with a metric induced by a polynomial norm. \end{osservazione}